Putting your bin out

 • don't leave extra bags at the side of your black or green bin as they won't be taken

-• extra recycling can be left next to your blue bin in a bag (not in black sacks), or in a plastic box, and please keep glass separate - find out more here
+• extra loose recycling can be put out in a recyclable bag (paper), or box (cardboard); please don't use plastic bags and keep glass separate - find out more about your blue bin

 Questions about bin collections Expand all